memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/api/python-api.md

 def out_edges() -> typing.Iterable[Edge]
 ```

 Iterate over outbound edges of the vertex.
+When the first parameter to procedure is projected graph, iterating will start over outbound edges of the given vertex in projected graph.

 Doesn’t return a dynamic view of the edges but copies the
 current outbound edges.